SarthakMakhija/tech-lessons/_posts/2020-04-19-aws-lambda-a-virtual-podcast.md

 <span class="jessica">Jessica></span> I think there are a few restrictions -

-+ A lambda function can have a total of <i>5 lambda layers</i>
 + Maximum unzipped code size for lambda function can be <i>250MB</i>
 + Environment variables can be a maximum of <i>4KB</i> in size
 + Maximum timeout of a lambda function can be <i>15mins</i>
 + Maximum amount of memory that can be allocated to a lambda function can be <i>3GB</i>
++ A lambda function can have a total of <i>5 lambda layers</i>
 + Not all runtime or programming languages are supported by AWS Lambda

 With that said, I feel you might not hit all these limitations.
 To elaborate, if your unzipped code size is going beyond 250MB, I think it is good to understand why is a lambda function getting too huge.
 Have we packed too many dependencies or have we mixed too many responsibilities in a lambda function or is it something else.

-<span class="me">Me></span> I guess similar reasoning can go for lambda layers which is a way of distributing shared code across lambda functions.
+<span class="me">Me></span> Jessica, what is lambda layer?

+<span class="jessica">Jessica></span> A layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies needed by your application.
+With layers, you can use libraries in your function without needing to include them in your deployment package.
+Layers let you keep your deployment package small.

+<span class="me">Me></span> Ok, then 5 lambda layers in an application looks like a sensible default.

 <span class="jessica">Jessica></span> True.
 I think these <b>constraints are very sensible</b> and if we are hitting some of them, it is worth looking back and seeing if there is a problem somewhere else.